microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## `this`-based type guards

-TypeScript 1.8 extends [user-defined type guards](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#user-defined-type-guard-functions) functions to class and interface methods.
+TypeScript 1.8 extends [user-defined type guard functions](#user-defined-type-guard-functions) to class and interface methods.

 `this is T` is now valid return type annotation for methods in classes and interfaces.
 When used in a type narowing position (e.g. `if` statement), the type of the call expression target object would be narrowed to `T`.

 ##### Example